pesh1983/interview/README.md

 Tests are available in `src/find_anagrams/tests.py`.

 Performance tests and profiling results are located in `src/find_anagrams/profiling`.
-Performance and memory consuming are measured using a file `src/find_anagrams/profiling/dictionary.txt` that contains around 479k english words.
+Performance and memory consuming are measured using a file `src/find_anagrams/profiling/dictionary.txt` that contains around 479k English words.

 Performance tests can be executed with the command `python find_anagrams/profiling/performance_test.py`.